 This recipe takes a little bit of preparation to infuse the Everclear®, but the planning is entirely worth it.
 Grab some quick ingredients on Sunday, start making it on Monday, and you'll be prepared for the perfect weekend.
 It'll give you something to look forward to all week long, even if you're stuck in the office.

 All you need for the liqueur is fresh watermelon juice (just try not to drink all of it before you create the cocktail), Everclear® to bring out the flavorful fruit, and simple syrup (which, let's be honest, you should always have on hand).

 Making the rest of the drink is even easier.
 Just grab some Campari and Dry Vermouth.
 Then, feel free to slice up a watermelon for garnish — and don't be afraid to eat the rest of it, just to make sure it's perfectly delicious.

 Now that you've whipped up an Everclear® cocktail that finally gives watermelon the spotlight it deserves, you're ready for a summer of sweetness.

-2 cups simple syrup (Equal parts water and sugar, combined and heated until sugar is dissolved), cooled to room temperature.
+simple syrup (equal parts water and sugar, combined and heated until sugar is dissolved), cooled to room temperature

 Strain the fresh watermelon juice through a cheesecloth lined fine mesh strainer, twice to remove any solids.
 In a quart sized glass jar with a fitted lid, combine the strained watermelon juice and the Everclear®.
 Place the lid on tightly.